eksctl-io/eksctl/userdocs/src/introduction.md

 - Update a cluster
 - Use custom AMIs
 - Configure VPC Networking
-- Configure accesss to API endpoints
+- Configure access to API endpoints
 - Support for GPU nodegroups
 - Spot instances and mixed instances
 - IAM Management and Add-on Policies